CURocketry/GroundStationGUI-New/src/edu/cornell/rocketry/main/README.txt

  - The format of this file is:
      latitude,longitude,altitude,time
    for each GPS location on the path.
-   The program interperets this file and assigns types as follows:
+   The program interprets this file and assigns types as follows:
      double, double, int, long
  - In the future, the user will be able to select which gps path to spoof.
  - As of 1/24/15, you can see the spoofing in action (that's such a fun word)